dottjt/plastic/chapters/05-date.md

 ### Milo Realisation
 -->

-"How's it goin', stranger?", she prepared earlier, offering me a sedated wink of comical attention, as she struggled to the maintain the loose fit of her leggings.
-She was stunning in the worst possible way.

-Admittedly, standing here in this room, I felt undecided about her existence.
-It was neither a feel of abhorrence, nor attraction.
-Only a failure to recognise why I was truly here, conflict against the fantasy I had upheld of her stature for so incredibly long.
-Chances were that I simply didn't want to recognise the grotesque husk of flea-infested cum standing in front of me, reeking of a black tar which even fracking itself could not produce.
-And yet, as I abhored her, I was reminded of the fact that she was simply a female version of me, and arguably I simply hated myself.
-Then it occurred to me that I simply didn't have the courage to approach my own desperation and loneliness beyond the women I threw myself at, if only to create the impression that I was worth at least someone's attention.
+"How's it goin', stranger?", Milo prepared, offering me a sedated wink of comical attention, as she struggled to the maintain the loose fitting of her leggings, with a cigarette in one hand and a shoelace in the other.
+Observing her for the next few seconds as I stood there in an undecided coat of shame, it was clear to me that Milo was stunning in worst possible way.
+Nothing about her was pure, in the deformed cane of substance abuse which was paperclip-thin body, ready to protrude my average-sized penis through her stomach.
+And for the first time in my life, I wasn't quite sure whether I should have refused to accommodate the grotesque husk of flea-infested cum standing before me, if not because I knew it was wrong.
+The kind of wrong I could not resist, in what was neither a feeling of abhorrence, nor attraction.
+Only in my failure to recognise why I was truly here, conflict against what little respect I had for myself in the fantasy I had upheld of her stature for so incredibly long.
+I wanted to love and I wanted to fuck, and Milo would be tonight's gateway.
+And yet in many ways, I was simply reminded by the fact that she was simply a female version of myself, more evolved and determined in the self-hate which it dignified.
+The truth remained that I simply didn't have the intellect, nor courage to approach my own desperation and loneliness beyond the women I threw myself at.
+If only to create the impression that I was worth at least someone's attention.
 Hopefully, she would let me hold her hand.

 ### Milo Conversation

-"Not too bad.
-I bumped into your friend at the door, are they going to be okay?
-I think she's on the front patio, laughing at a ladybug."
-She seemed unconcerned.
+"Only slightly suicidal.
+I think I bumped into your friend at the door.
+Is she going to be okay?
+She's currently on the patio singing Happy Birthday to a ladybug."
+I hear further groaning in the background.

 "Oh yeah.
 It's only Ketamine.
-She's been on it twice a week now for quite a while now, so I would say she's safe."
-An expert opinion an expert soul.
-Welcome to reality, where nothing makes sense and everyone around you whoring for that wonderful fuck-stick of disgression.
+She's down to twice a week now, so I would say she should be fine."
+An expert opinion from an expert soul.
+Welcome to reality, bitches, where nothing makes sense and everyone and everything is worth a poke with the wonderful fuck-stick of disgression.

 ### Milo Sexual/Leave

-She lights up a cigarette, strutting towards me.
+She lights up another cigarette, strutting towards me.
 Exhaling before kissing me on the lips.
 She curls her leg around mine, kicking my excitement into full-gear as the relevancy became relevant.
 The light was here and it was my time to shine.
 I wanted to fuck her so bad.

 "What do you say we head out to the city?
 My shout."